“We make great art.”

 Daniel Kim, Hon.
 Ray Williams MP portait

 Daniel Kim, commissioned portrait of the Hon.
-Ray Williams MP, Federal Minister for Disability Services, 2017, oil paint on canvas.
+Ray Williams MP, former State Minister for Disability Services, 2017, oil paint on canvas.

 Emily Crockford Sydney Opera House hoarding

 Emily Crockford Sydney Opera House image applied on construction hoarding at Barangaroo, Sydney CBD, as part of the City of Sydney Hoardings initiative, June 2018.

 Interactive Art Experiences